Table of Contents

-Concerning anamnesis, one has to especially ask if the complaints occurred suddenly or within very little time and if they are rapidly progressive.
-This would rather suggest a carcinoma as a suspected diagnosis.
-However, the complaints mostly existed for many years, and the patient often presents with a long medical history in case of achalasia.
+Concerning anamnesis, one should ask if the complaints occurred suddenly and if they are rapidly progressing.
+This would suggest a diagnosis of carcinoma.
+However, in the case of achalasia, complaints often exist for many years, and the patient presents with a long medical history.

 Manometry of achalasia

-Three characteristic features can be detected: absent slackening during the swallowing reflex, pathological peristalsis, and an increased resting pressure.
-In the course of manometry, classification of the severity of achalasia is mostly made at the same time:
+Three characteristic features can be detected, including a lack of slackening during the swallowing reflex, pathological peristalsis, and increased resting pressure.
+Classification of the severity of achalasia is mostly made during manometry.

 |Stage I||Hypermotile: The muscles of the esophagus actively contract to pass the narrowed lower esophageal sphincter.|